 - 1 teaspoon ground cumin

 - 1 teaspoon ground coriander

 - 1/2 cup fresh lemon juice

-Place the cashews and lemon juice into a blender.
-Add 2 cups of the soup and blend on high until very smooth.
-Add the mixture back to the pot and stir.
+- Place the cashews and lemon juice in a high powered blender, along with 2 cups of the soup.
+Blend on high until creamy and smooth.